fxamacker/cbor/README.md

 * 81 files with [CBOR examples (RFC 7049 Appendix A) ](https://tools.ietf.org/html/rfc7049#appendix-A).
 It excludes 1 errata first reported in [issue #46](https://github.com/fxamacker/cbor/issues/46).

 Over 1,100 files (corpus) are used for fuzzing because it includes fuzz-generated corpus.

+To prevent excessive delays, fuzzing is not restarted for a release if changes are limited to docs and comments.

 ## Versions and API Changes
 This project uses [Semantic Versioning](https://semver.org), so the API is always backwards compatible unless the major version number changes.